JavaScript Devs, We Hear You

 Authentication without the plumbing.

 Authentication isn't hard.
-The logic is well understood — hash passwords, manage sessions, issue tokens, protect routes.
+We know how to hash passwords, manage sessions, issue tokens, and protect routes.

 What's hard is the wiring.
 You pick an auth library.
 It needs an adapter for your ORM.
 The session store needs to work with your HTTP framework.
 The user object shape doesn't match your model.
 You write glue code.
 Then more glue code.
 A week passes.